cognitivetech/ollama-ebook-summary/summaries/Psychology_Majors_Companion.md

 This list is not exhaustive, and there may be other career options that are a good fit for psychology majors.

-### SELECTED WORKFORCE OCCUPATIONS FOR PEOPLE WITH A PSYCHOLOGY BACHELOR’S DEGREE
+### SELECTED WORKFORCE OCCUPATIONS FOR PEOPLE WITH A PSYCHOLOGY BACHELOR'S DEGREE

 **Psychology Bachelor's Degree: Selected Workforce Occupations**